-The long run investment return for the Scheme is estimated to be 2.9 percent per annum.
+The long run investment return for the Scheme is estimated to be 2.8 per annum.
 This is based on the Scheme's Strategic Asset Allocation and the long term rate of return for each asset class (after investment management, custody fees and tax), and after deducting a provision for the Scheme's operating expenses (after tax).

-If the long term rates of return for all of the asset classes in the asset allocation strategy increased by 10 percent this would increase the investment return from 2.9 percent to 3.2 percent per annum.
-Similarly, if the long term rates of return for the asset classes in the asset allocation strategy decreased by 10 percent, the investment return would decrease to 2.6 percent per annum.
-This would increase the profit by approximately \$1.09 million.
+If the long term rates of return for all of the asset classes in the Strategic Asset Allocation are scaled by a factor of 1.10 this would increase the investment return from 2.8% to 3.1% per annum.
+Similarly, if the long term rates of return for all the asset classes in the Strategic Asset Allocation decrease by a factor of 1.10, the investment return would decrease to 2.5% per annum.
+This would increase or decrease the profit by approximately \$1.062 million.